megardn/PennLINC.github.io/docs/LabHome/Onboarding.md

 # Welcome to PennLINC!

 This page is geared for new lab members soon after they arrive.
 Below is a checklist of tasks required to get access to relevant systems.
-Beyond this, the information on ths site (especially the pages in this "Lab Basics" section) is a good place to start.
+Beyond this, the information on ths site (especially the pages in this "Lab Basics" section) is a good place to start for information on lab meetings, resources for new members, software and environments, and tutorials.

 ## General section onboarding